cashvee/cashvee/README.md

 ## 📌 If you're new here, welcome!

 ★──I love working on projects majorily fixating on the areas in and around ML, dev, design and science.
-I have a knack for UI/UX and continue to expand my expertise in the domain.──★
+I have a knack for dev, UI/UX and continue to expand my expertise in the domain.──★

 My repos will come across as an amalgamation of my work as an IT major + my personal projects and hackathons/case studies.